 Take the most recent one and use backup contraception

-Missing a Progestogen-Only Pill (Mini-Pill)
+Missing a Progestin-Only Pill (Mini-Pill)

 Within your window (3h most brands / 12h desogestrel)